discord-userdoccers/discord-userdoccers/CONTRIBUTING.md

 | ------ | ----- | ----------------------------- |
 | 1 << 0 | ADMIN | This user is an administrator |

-Note that the `IS_` prefix is removed from any flag names that may contain it, as it is redundant.

 ## Miscellaneous

 This is a collection of guidelines that apply to the whole documentation.